Flobbos/automated-backups/Readme.md

 ### Removing a bucket

 Sometimes you may want to remove an entire bucket.
-You can't do this from the Linode panel when the bucket still contains files.
+You can't do this from the control panel when the bucket still contains files.
+This is at least true for Linode object storage.
 In order to get rid of a bucket and all its contents you can use the following command.

 ```bash
 s3cmd rb -r -f s3://my-bucket-name/